Why do you have to make a pivot lean startup? Real life story

-It was here that I made the decision to pivot, changing both the industry and purpose of my product.
-Strategically, I should have made this decision after the first two presentations, but instead I waited till almost a year had passed.
+It was here that I made the decision to pivot, changing both the industry and the purpose of my product.
+Strategically, I should have made this decision after the first two presentations, but instead, I waited until almost a year had passed.
 When I finally made the decision to pivot, the funding was running out.
 A little less than half a year remained before the product was due to be released.

 Research relevant industries

 I went towards surveillance cameras.
 The niche consisted of almost 7,000 companies around the world, both global players such as Axis, and local players.
 I quickly managed to enter into partnership agreements with 3 enterprise-level corporations.
 But each of them required dedicated teams that would adopt the algorithms for their hardware.
 I simply did not have enough money.

 After 3 months only myself and the maintenance team remained in this project and there was a technology buyer who had offered to cover our development costs to take over the business.
 I agreed without hesitation because in the short term I could see no other way to progress.